-Humor Web Humor Learn the Definition of 'Facepalm' and Its Relation to '/Facepalm' Share PINTEREST Email Print Fabio Pagani/EyeEm/Getty Images Web Humor Memes Funny Videos Holiday Humor By Paul Gil is a writer who is also known for his dynamic internet and database courses and has been active in technology fields for over two decades. our editorial process Paul Gil Updated March 13, 2020 There are plenty of acronyms and terms used in social media that didn't exist just a few years ago so you shouldn't be too frustrated when you run into a peculiar expression online and you're not quite sure what it means.
+Humor Web Humor Learn the Definition of 'Facepalm' and Its Relation to '/Facepalm' Share PINTEREST Email Print Fabio Pagani/EyeEm/Getty Images Web Humor Memes Funny Videos Holiday Humor By Paul Gil Technology Writer and Developer University of Alberta Northern Alberta Institute of Technology Paul Gil is a tech expert, writer, and educator known for his dynamic internet and database courses and articles. our editorial process Paul Gil Updated March 13, 2020 There are plenty of acronyms and terms used in social media that didn't exist just a few years ago so you shouldn't be too frustrated when you run into a peculiar expression online and you're not quite sure what it means.
 Let's Discuss 'Facepalm' Telltale Games The term facepalm means the same as hiding your face in your hand as a sign of resigned embarrassment.
 It is an expression of frustration tinged with agitation.
 The visual is a person smacking their forehead with their palm, often with the verbal expression "d'oh!" to convey frustration out loud and a sense of the stupidity of the situation.
 In the world of online gaming, you see the slash used as in /facepalm.
 The meaning of the term is the same with or without the slash.
 The slash command is commonly used as a gamer command, so adding the slash in front of the term is intended to be comic.
 In online conversations, such as in forums and on Facebook posts, you may see /facepalm when an argument devolves into mindless bickering and people start to voice the dubious logic behind their beliefs.
 Let's Discuss 'Headdesk' Speaking of banging your head against your desk, the term headdesk also appears online in forums and on social media sites.
 It is essentially an extreme facepalm —so extreme, that instead of merely hiding your face in your hand, you slam your head onto your desk.
 The term's most commonly used when someone says or does something so idiotic that you've given up hope of ever reaching them with your logic.